JYRuan1231/NCTU_Visual_Recognition_HW2/README.md

 ```
 ### Visualize Testing images with bounding box

 Adjust a few parameters to visualize the test images with bounding box.
+(In pynb, it works)

 ***important arguments about Testing Model in config.py***